 - A marine seismic survey was carried out in February 2018 to obtain additional geological information about Pelican.

-- CarbonNet progresses to Stage 3: The Victorian and Commonwealth governments agreed to progress CarbonNet to Stage 3 – Project Development and Commercial Establishment (figure 2).
+- CarbonNet progresses to Stage 3: The Victorian and Australian Governments agreed to progress CarbonNet to Stage 3 – Project Development and Commercial Establishment (figure 2).

 The Australian and Victorian Governments are investing $150 million in the CarbonNet Project, and there is interest from private project developers to commercialise CarbonNet.

 Following a transition from the public to the private sector, CarbonNet is expected to proceed to construction and operation in the mid to late-2020’s, subject to relevant approvals and private sector investment.